If you would like to become a foster family, please complete the application form.

 • Where medication is required, the team will instruct the fosterer on how and when to administer, and this will include flea and worm treatments.

 • To avoid confusion and misplaced items, all flea and worm treatment will be collected from the vets by the admin team.
 If you are given this in error, please let us know and we can collect or it can be dropped off with a team member.

 • Any friends and/or family wanting to adopt a cat must do so through the Saving Strays webpage.

 • If you are going on holiday or going away for the weekend etc, please let the FC know as soon as you can so we can make alternative arrangements for your foster cat(s).

-• If you know of or have been contacted about a stray animal, you must contact Hayley and they will arrange for a scanner to attend to check for a microchip.
+• If you know of or have been contacted about a stray animal, you must contact the Saving Strays team and they will arrange for a scanner to attend to check for a microchip.
 Do not make any promises to the person finding or notifying you about the cat as we have to ensure there will be a foster space available.
 If it is owned and the owner no longer wants it, they will need to complete a surrender form and we will take it into foster care as soon as practically possible.